tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 Both [@trevnorris](https://github.com/trevnorris) and [@indutny](https://github.com/indutny)
 believe caching is doable.
-Caching removes the sting of parsing and can actually improve performance through techniques like bytecode caching.
-While investigations are in their early stages, there appears to be plenty of room for further improvements and optimizations in this space.
+Caching removes the sting of parsing and can actually improve on existing performance through techniques like bytecode caching.
+While investigations are in their early stages, there is plenty of room for improvements and optimizations in this space.

 The workflow for loading files would look like: